 # to datetime dt = datetime.datetime.fromtimestamp(int_or_float) # to ISO8601 style string isostr = datetime.datetime.fromtimestamp(int_or_float).strftime('%Y-%m-%dT%H:%M:%S%z')

 ### to datetime # simplest and better than the below, but you have to install/include it dateutil.parser.parse(s) # quick and dirty independent hack def iso8601_dt_hack(s): ''' strptime is a "parse this string according to this date string" thing.
 The below strips timezone (if present) to make it easier to deal with but only sensible within the same timezone.
 If you want to deal with timezones correctly, or want to deal with the compact format at all, then you probably want to use dateutil. ''' d, t = s.split('T',1) if '-' in t: t=t[:t.index('-')] if 'Z' in t: t=t[:t.index('Z')] if '+' in t: t=t[:t.index('+')] if '.' in t: # also chops off the above.
 Separate because I could add fractional-sec handling later t=t[:t.index('.')] return datetime.datetime.strptime('%sT%s'%(d,t), "%Y-%m-%dT%H:%M:%S")

 from standardish strings

-dateutil is a nice library for structured-but-not-quite-as-standardized strings (and various date-based logic you may not want to do yourself).
+dateutil is nice when you have structured-but-not-necessarily-standard strings (and various date-based logic you may not want to do yourself).